victordomingos/Count-files/README.md

 count-files --file-extension txt [path]
 ```

-You can also count the total number of files with a certain extension.
+You can also count the total number of files with a certain extension, without listing them.

 ```
 count-files -t py [path]